gsinghg19/Dalle_project/README.md

 - react-hot-toast
 - node.js v18.0.0

-This project has been deployed on vercel.
+This project has been deployed on vercel. visit https://dalle-project-vert.vercel.app/